smaranng/Library-Management-System-using-Java-Swing/README.md

-**Library Management System using Java Swing**
+## 🏦Library Management System using Java Swing**
+---

 A Java Swing-based Library Management System that allows users to manage books, track borrowed items, and store user details.
 The system is designed to help libraries organize their resources efficiently.

+---

 **Modules**

 The system is organized into two major modules:

-Admin Module
+- Admin Module

-Customer Module
+- Customer Module

 **Core Features**

-Book Management: Add, update, delete, and search for books.
+- Book Management: Add, update, delete, and search for books.

-User Management: Store and manage user information.
+- User Management: Store and manage user information.

-Borrowing System: Track borrowed and returned books with a fine of ₹1 imposed per day if a book is returned past the due date.
+- Borrowing System: Track borrowed and returned books with a fine of ₹1 imposed per day if a book is returned past the due date.

 Customer Feedback: Allows customers to provide feedback, viewable by the admin.